Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/04_gaia_and_shiva.md

   </tr>
 </table>

-To resolve the tethers, we have to make a "bowtie" shape- this is the same as how *Light Rampant* was solved in *Eden's Verse- Refulgence*.
+To resolve the tethers, we need the tethers to make a "bowtie".

 To summarise, the tethered healer will always go North.
 For everybody else: